Biden orders flags to be flown at half-staff to honor Nashville shooting victims

 Leaders throughout the country mourned the latest mass shooting.

-“Another community terrorized by gun violence,” Gov. Hochul tweeted.
+“Another community terrorized by gun violence,” New York Gov. Kathy Hochul tweeted.
 “My heart breaks with the parents, classmates and loved ones of these innocent children and the Nashville community.

 “We must keep our children safe and put an end to these needless tragedies.”